sarahfoudaa/Arabic-Name-Entity-Recognition-/README.md

  [   11    19    38    29     4    10    27     8 18947]]
 ```

-# Weigths
+# Weights

 To download the latest run model click the [link](https://drive.google.com/drive/folders/1Sq352cLfmxkDocm0AuZQ5YYzdHjcRQnL?usp=sharing)

-disclaimer the model weights and the results are of 6 epochs
+disclaimer: the model weights and the results are of 6 epochs